-Java hosting clients that use Tomcat and JBoss products can enable APR for their application server in our custom JVMCP control panel.
+Java hosting clients that use Tomcat and JBoss products can enable APR for their application server in our custom Java Control Panel.
 This gives most speedup to clients who use catch-all mapping and process all requests via application server instead of Apache or Nginx frontends.

 These features allow making JBoss Web a general purpose webserver, will enable much better integration with other native web technologies, and overall makes Java much more viable as a full fledged webserver platform rather than simply a backend focused technology.

 There are 3 APR Connectors in JBoss Web: HTTP, HTTPS and AJP.
-Here goes the procedure that we tried and tested with our standard JBoss package – for full offer see JVMHost main page.
-Our clients can turn on/off APR support via JVMCP control panel.
+Here goes the procedure that we tried and tested with our standard JBoss package.
+Our clients can turn on/off APR support via Java Control Panel (accessible from cPanel).

 For the purpose of this tutorial we assume JBoss is installed in